 Where a providers FEL registration is removed or suspended for any reason they are required to submit, within 5 working days, a list of all children aged less than 5 years registered with the setting at the time of removal or suspension coming into force.
-For security of data this list should be submitted via the provider portal to the Early Years Census team who will forward this to the Childcare Planning team.
+For security of data this list should be submitted via the provider portal to the Early Years Census team who will forward this to the Education & Childcare Commissioning Team.